 READER BEWARE: As with so many pages, I worked on this one until my intellectual curiosity was satisfied.
-In this case it meant discovering two facts, both of which astounded me.
+In this case, it meant discovering two facts, both of which astounded me.
 The first was that our Founding Fathers were astrotheologists.
 They not only did not believe Christ Jesus ever existed.
-They despise people who do.
+They despised people who do.
 The second was that Peter Joseph is an intellectual fraud.
 In a more common vernacular, he lied to everyone.
 He completely invented his source materials.
 I was dumbfounded.
 But along the way, I discovered something infinitely more important, the Roman bastardization of Christianity.
 It went way beyond planting the Book of Revelation in the Bible.
 Someday, hopefully before the “Day of the Lord” is upon us, I can finish this work.
 Regretfully, however, it is not a high priority.
 Other subjects demand my attention.

 The Implausibility of Inventing Christianity

 Astrotheology is something of an intellectual train wreck.
 I can readily sympathize with its adherents.
 I am equally disgusted with modern Christianity.
 This is why I live with a Buddhist.
 Nothing disgusts me more than the pettiness of Young Earth creationism.
 I was attacked once at a dinner party for condemning this belief.
 I feel just as strongly about the “rapture” which is a form of religious insanity that has no historical legitimacy.

 The undeniable truth is that Christians are getting weirder all the time.

 So I very much want to reach out to the astrotheologists and say, “I understand.”
 But I can’t because they are just intellectual frauds of a different color.
 It’s difficult to decide who is more repulsive.
 Generally, I think it is the astrotheologists because of their pretensions to intellectual superiority.
 I loathe it with a passion.